 Overall in Germany, rent increases in existing leases for residential units are only permissible in limited cases defined by statutory law.
 With investors increasingly interested in German residential portfolios and rent levels in metropolitan areas rising significantly faster than wages and inflation, federal and state lawmakers have been active in further limiting the possibility of raising the rents for residential units.

-Effective since 2019, annual rent increases because of modernisation costs are limited to 8 per cent of the modernisation costs.
-In absolute numbers, increases based on modernisation are now capped at a maximum of €3 per m² over a six-year period (and at €2 per m² for a rent of less than €7 per m²).
+In 2019, annual rent increases because of modernisation costs have been limited to 8 per cent of the modernisation costs.
+In absolute numbers, increases based on modernisation are capped at a maximum of €3 per m² over a six-year period (and at €2 per m² for a rent of less than €7 per m²).
 Certain modernisations directed at expelling tenants will be subject to stricter civil – and also criminal – law consequences.

 v Increase of municipal pre-emptive purchases and social preservation areas

-Municipalities may have a general pre-emptive right for real properties.
-It exists by law especially in certain particular land-use areas, such as reallocation areas, formal refurbishment areas, urban development areas and preservation areas and can also be set up by municipal statute.
-In relation to a pre-emptive right, the municipality has to be informed of the sale and purchase agreement of a real property and may step into it instead of the planned buyer within two months.
+Municipalities have a general pre-emptive right for real properties, especially in certain particular land-use areas, such as reallocation areas, formal refurbishment areas, urban development areas and preservation areas and can also be set up by municipal statute.
+The municipality has to be informed of the sale and purchase agreement of a real property and may step into it instead of the planned buyer within two months.
 The agreed purchase price may even be lowered to represent the market value.

-Besides triggering the municipal pre-emptive right, social preservation areas also limit the landlords' availabilities to modernise buildings as all alterations and changes require a special permit by the social preservation authority.
-The permit will be denied if the modernisation is considered a threat to the composition of the current resident population, but has to be granted if it does not go beyond the contemporary standard for comparable apartments.
+In addition to triggering the municipal pre-emptive right, social preservation areas also limit landlords' freedom to modernise buildings as all alterations and changes require a special permit by the social preservation authority.
+The permit will be denied if the modernisation is considered a threat to the composition of the current resident population, but it has to be granted if it does not go beyond the contemporary standard for comparable apartments.
 The possibility of converting an apartment building into a condominium is also restricted.

 Because energy efficiency has also become an important political issue, in particular to reduce climate change, the real estate market is following this trend: real estate owners and tenants such as large corporations wish to use green buildings as part of their corporate identity, demonstrating responsibility for the environment.
 In the absence of a legal definition of a 'green building', certain systems of certification (e.g., BREEAM, LEED and the German DGNB seal) are being used to arrive at a common understanding of the term, and these certificates are becoming increasingly popular.
 Therefore, investors will have to look carefully at the energy efficiency rating of a building at the time of acquisition in relation to investments necessary during the holding period and subsequent exit strategies.